Identifiers in C

 - ✓Follow professional naming conventions

-An identifier is a name you give to things in your program — variables, functions, arrays, structures, etc. It's how you refer to these items in your code.
+An identifier is simply a name you give to things in your program.
+Just like people have names, your variables, functions, and other program elements need names so you can refer to them!

 Variables